 5. Maintain a stable weight

 “The way your curves change at any given age really depends on body type, lifestyle and heredity,” concludes Jennings.
 “What’s most important throughout our lives is to love and embrace them!”
 We love our perky boobs today and we’ll love them just as much when they’re starting to sag (we swear!).
 There’s nothing wrong with delaying that droopy day, though.
-Slap on a sports bra; get yourself fitted for support; and keep your skin from stretching by ditching the butts, the tanning beds, and the Big Macs – your boobs will thank you later!
+Slap on a sports bra; get yourself fitted for support; and keep your skin from stretching by ditching the butts, the tanning beds, and your old lousy bras – your boobs will thank you later!